ODGodinho/ODG-Linter-Js/README.md

 var foo = /\w+(?::|$)?/; // warns about `$`
 ```

-### No Potentially Useless BackReference
+### No Potentially Useless Back Reference

 ----------

-If the referenced group of a backreference is not matched because some other path leads to the backreference,
+If the referenced group of a backreference is not matched because some other path leads to the back-reference,
-the backreference will trivially accept (e.g. /(?:(a)|b)\1/).
+the back-reference will trivially accept (e.g. /(?:(a)|b)\1/).
-The same will happen if the captured text of the referenced group was reset before reaching the backreference.
+The same will happen if the captured text of the referenced group was reset before reaching the back-reference.

 <https://ota-meshi.github.io/eslint-plugin-regexp/rules/no-potentially-useless-backreference.html>
 <https://eslint.org/docs/latest/rules/no-useless-backreference>